Elissa’s Picks for Vermont Open Studio Weekend

 - View detailed maps by county on the Vermont Crafts Council website

-First stop would be #110, Judith Reilly.
+#93, Judith Reilly would be next.
 Her work is seriously wonderful and Judy is a serious sweetheart (and a good hugger).
 To consider her a quilter just doesn’t do her justice – she really paints with fabric.
 In her own words, her pieces “express both realistic and fantastic interpretations in a catawampus and quirky style”.

-Overall, these studios aren’t very close to each other (although Mary and Kristen are nearly neighbors).
-If you split your tour up between two days, it should be doable.
+Overall, these studios aren’t very close to each other.
+If you split your tour up between two days, it might be doable (some hustle may be involved).